Tom Schwartz Divorce: Is Marriage To Katie Maloney Already Over?

 — tom schwartz (@twschwa) February 28, 2017

-Things had been heated between the couple for months and only got worse when Kristen Doute’s boyfriend, Brian Carter, brought up the rumor that Schwartz cheated on Maloney in Las Vegas about two years ago.
+Things had been heated between the couple for months, and tensions only got worse when Kristen Doute’s boyfriend, Brian Carter, brought up the rumor that Schwartz cheated on Maloney in Las Vegas about two years ago.
 Tom Schwartz has repeatedly denied the allegation that he cheated on his girlfriend.
 While he admits that he kissed a woman, he claims he did not have sex with her.

 On the latest episode of Vanderpump Rules, Tom discussed this thorny issue with Katie.